-Budgeted cost: £10,000
+Budgeted cost: £11,700

 Activity Evidence that supports this approach Challenge number(s) addressed Use of dialogic reading and NELI programme to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills.
 Pre-School staff completing NELI programme - subscription and CPD Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 1, 4 Impact evident on entry to Reception Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
+Approaches that focus on speaking, listening and a combination of the two show positive impacts on attainment: Oral language interventions EEF (educationendowmentfoundation.org.u k) Impact evident on entry to Reception 1, 4 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 (Subscriptions) Member of staff appointed to undertake 1-1 tutoring and interventions with further staff to be trained Full-time+ TA support in every class retained Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
 Targeted phonics interventions have been shown to be more effective when delivered as regular sessions over a period up to 12 weeks: Phonics Toolkit Strand Education Endowment Foundation EEF 2 Targeted intervention groups targeting specific needs of disadvantaged children and led by trained TAs e.g.1:1 reading, EAL support, emotional check in Member of staff appointed to undertake 1-1 tutoring and interventions with further staff to be trained Full-time+ TA support in every class retained enabling small group work within class and class based interventions to be carried out.
-Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one:OnetoonetuitionEEF (educationendowmentfoundation.org.uk)And in small groups:SmallgrouptuitionToolkitStrandEducationEndowmentFoundationEEF 4
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 4

-Additional class based support through increased adult ratios, smaller work groups Full-time+ TA support in every class retained enabling small group work within class and class based interventions to be carried out Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one:OnetoonetuitionEEF (educationendowmentfoundation.org.uk)And in small groups:SmallgrouptuitionEEFEducation Endowment FoundationEEF Improved access to remote learning/home learning through provision or resources Laptops Glue, Pencils, pens etc Exercise books and workbooks Pupil premium resource kits sent home at the start of each term Additional Notepads purchased for lending to families.
-Ensuring access to technology is key, particularly for disadvantaged pupils Almost all remote learning uses digital technology, typically requiring access to both computers and the internet.
-Many reviews identify lack of technology as a barrier to successful remote instruction.
-It is important that support is provided to ensure that disadvantaged pupils - who are more likely to face these barriers - have access to technology.
-We have included basic resources as an essential feature of remote/home learning for infant children 2,4,6
+Additional class based support through increased adult ratios, smaller work groups Full-time+ TA support in every class retained enabling small group work within class and class based interventions to be carried out Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF Improved access to remote learning/home learning through provision or resources • Laptops • Glue, • Pencils, pens etc • Exercise books and workbooks Pupil premium resource kits sent home at the start of each term.
+Ensuring access to technology is key, particularly for disadvantaged pupils.
+It is important that support is provided to ensure that disadvantaged pupils - who are more likely to face the barriers of access to both computers and the internet - have access to technology.
+We have included basic resources as an essential feature of additional home learning for infant children 2,4,6